 Suspension Traner Y/T’s

-If you expect to win the slugging match against rounded shoulder posture, leave nothing to chance.
-Adopt these three strategies and you will knock it down out once and for all.
+If you expect to fix rounded shoulder posture, leave nothing to chance.
+Adopt these strengthening exercises and strategies to correct your hunchback posture and you will knock it down once and for all.

 Did you like this post?
 Follow me on Instagram for daily workout inspiration and tips and join my weekly Wednesday Wisdom newsletter where I dive deep into the latest topics to help you train smarter and live better.
 Need something to tie you over while stuck at home?
 Download my FREE guide Band Training for Lifters here (includes info on what bands I use and a discount code to purchase them online).